deeptools/HiCExplorer/docs/content/mES-HiC_analysis.rst

 Download Raw fastq files
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Fastq files can be downloaded from the EBI archive (or NCBI archive).
+The fastq files can be downloaded from the EBI archive (or NCBI archive).
 We will store the files in the directory *original_data*.

 .. code:: bash